CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 • Dealership is given a minimum of four repair attempts to fix the problem (two is a reasonable number of attempts for serious safety issues)

-On the other hand, if the dealership holds your car for more than a month to deal with a single complaint, you may be able to bypass the minimum number of repair attempts.
+On the other hand, if the dealership holds your car for more than a month to address a single complaint, you may be able to bypass the minimum number of repair attempts.

 Does California Lemon Law Apply to Used Cars?

 Not every state covers used cars under Lemon Law protections.
-For example, Georgia, Idaho, Michigan, Ohio, and Tennessee won’t help with used lemons.
+For example, Georgia, Idaho, Michigan, Ohio, and Tennessee will not help with used lemons.
 In California, the Lemon Law applies to the Certified Pre-Owned or used car if the manufacturer’s warranty is still in place.
 The used car Lemon Law is only applicable if you purchase the car from a qualified dealership.
-A used vehicle purchased from a private seller is considered as-is and gives you no protection.
+A used vehicle purchased from a private seller is considered as-is and gives you no protection

 Can a Dealer Sell a Lemon Vehicle?